labsyspharm/cycif.org/index.md

     </figcaption>
 </figure>

+### Human subjects disclaimer

+Human specimens were retrieved from the archives of the Brigham and Women’s Hospital under a discarded/excess tissue protocol as detailed in Institutional Review Board (IRB) protocol IRB17-1688 (2018) for research deemed to “involve no more than minimal risk to the subjects.”

 ### Publications

 1. Gerdes MJ, Sevinsky CJ, Sood A, Adak S, Bello MO, Bordwell A, Can A, Corwin